Jakub-Konkol/Jakub-Konkol/README.md

 ### Projects:

-**Porchlight** - a CLI and GUI for performing preprocessing on spectroscopic data, primarily vibrational spectroscopies.
+**Porchlight** - A Python package with GUI for performing preprocessing on spectroscopic data, primarily vibrational spectroscopies.

-**TwoDimSpectroscoPy** - A package for performing 2D-COS calculations and plotting.
+**TwoDimSpectroscoPy** - A Python package for performing 2D-COS calculations and plotting.

 **RutgersThesisTemplate** - A LaTeX thesis template for Rutgers SOE dissertations/theses/proposals.